 - examining your businesses own data eg sales and inquiries

 - customers’ online behaviour

 What is secondary market research?

-Secondary market research comes from information previously gathered by external organisations.
+Secondary market research comes from information already gathered by external organisations.
 It is also known as ‘desk’ research.
 It provides general information about the market and isn’t based on your own business.
 There are many free sources of secondary market research.
-The research may be detailed and useful, however it isn’t tailored to your specific needs.
+The research may be detailed and useful, but it isn’t tailored to your specific needs.

 Sources of secondary market research include:

 - your local business reference library (such as Invest NI's Business Information Centre)